bormaxi8080/osint-timeline/DRAFT.md

 TableCruncher.
 A lightweight, powerful CSV editor for macOS, Windows and Linux — with built-in JavaScript macros: https://github.com/Tablecruncher/tablecruncher

 Quik.
 The most beautiful SMS messenger for Android: https://github.com/octoshrimpy/quik

+[Templater](https://github.com/SilentVoid13/Templater) is a template plugin for [Obsidian.md](https://obsidian.md/).
+It defines a templating language that lets you insert variables and functions results into your notes.
+It will also let you execute JavaScript code manipulating those variables and functions: https://github.com/SilentVoid13/Templater

+Obsidian Link Embed.
+This plugin allow you to convert URLs in your notes into embeded previews: https://github.com/Seraphli/obsidian-link-embed

 ----
 ### bormaxi8080 OSINT timeline: